Roberto (horse): 1972: three-year-old season

+Epsom Derby

 Roberto started the 3/1 favourite for the Derby in a field of twenty-two runners.
 He and outsider Rheingold battled neck and neck from a furlong and a half out after Pentland Firth was squeezed a little for room and dropped away.
 Rheingold was marginally ahead until the very last stride. when Piggott edged Roberto home on the rails.
 Piggott actually thought he had been beaten, while Rheingold's jockey, Ernie Johnson, said afterwards that the winning post had come one stride too late for his horse.
 In a virtual dead heat, Roberto got up to win by the shortest of short heads.
-This victory, confirmed only after a stewards' enquiry, was poorly received by the crowd, many of whom felt that Williamson had been unfairly deprived of the ride.
+Piggott stated that if he had been beaten he was sure that he would have been awarded the race as Rheingold was leaning on him throughout the final furlong.
+He also reported that Roberto "wasn't doing much for me"; it is remarkable that despite Roberto's lack of commitment he was still able to win as Rheingold was an exceptional colt who would subsequently win the Grand Prix de Saint-Cloud (twice), a Prix Ganay, and a Prix de l'Arc de Triomphe.
+The Derby victory, confirmed after a stewards' enquiry, was poorly received by the crowd, many of whom felt that Williamson had been unfairly deprived of the ride.
 The win made John Galbreath the first person to own winners of both the English and American Derbys, since he had also won the 1963 Kentucky Derby with Chateaugay and the 1967 Kentucky Derby with Proud Clarion.
-Roberto was then returned to Ireland for the Irish Derby but produced a dismal performance and finished twelfth of the fourteen runners behind Steel Pulse.
+Roberto returned to Ireland for the Irish Derby but produced a dismal performance at The Curragh, a right-handed track, and finished twelfth of the fourteen runners behind Steel Pulse.